 Casa Buena Builders has been very active in the reconstruction and restoration of historic buildings for our community.
 Such was the case with the house located at 146 Sayles St in Woonsocket.
-The idea behind renovating this house was to give back to the community, as the first floor is set to become a community arts center, and the second floor a space to accommodate visitors and special guests attending the various artistic training programs offered by the city.
-As rewarding as it was to prepare this project for its inauguration, it also came with major challenges.
+The idea behind renovating this house was to give back to the community, as the first floor is set to become a community day care center.
+The daycare centre has been designed to support the local community by providing a place for mothers to leave their children while they are at work.
+The second floor will accommodate the daycare center’s staff in comfortable facilities.
+Although preparing this project for its inauguration was rewarding, it also came with major challenges.
 Structurally, the building was severely deteriorating; all ceilings, plumbing, facades, and even outdoor gardens were in a very poor state.
 In short, the house at Sayles St. needed a complete restoration.

 The flooring on the first and second levels was also completely renovated.
 On the first floor, a small modification was made to the north facade and the bathrooms.
 We tore down an exterior wall, extended the porch, and installed a roof over the extended outdoor area.